gessha/gessha.github.io/docs/posts/2024-11-18-AppImage_wtfs.md

 # appimaged, where were you all this time?

-**TLDR: There is a [deamon](https://github.com/probonopd/go-appimage) you can install that watches for new AppImage files in /bin and ~/Downloads and automatically installs them.**
+**TLDR: There is a daemon [appimaged](https://github.com/probonopd/go-appimage) you can install that watches for new AppImage files in /bin and ~/Downloads and automatically installs them.**

 I've been using Linux systems for a while now and honestly, I've never really cared about how applications enter my system as long as I don't have to work too hard for it.
 I just want to get my work done and I'm okay with any type of packaging system, be it deb packages, AppImages, or Flatpaks, whatever works, works.
 However, I get annoyed whenever I see ineffincies that could be solved with some small amount of effort.